pagkly/Zed/Investopedia3/Roth 401(k).md

 ## Understanding the Roth 401(k)

-A Roth 401(k) is a unique hybrid retirement savings vehicle that combines many of the best features of traditional 401(k) plans and [Roth IRAs](https://www.investopedia.com/terms/r/rothira.asp).
+A Roth 401(k) is a unique hybrid retirement savings vehicle that combines many of the best features of traditional 401(k) plans and [[Roth IRAs]](https://www.investopedia.com/terms/r/rothira.asp).
 Employee contributions are made using after-tax dollars within certain income limitations.1

 #### Introduction To The 401(K)

 A Roth 401(k) is subject to contribution limits based on the individual's age.
 For example, the contribution limit for individuals in 2020 and 2021 is $19,500 per year.
-Individuals 50 and older can contribute an additional $6,500 as a [catch-up contribution](https://www.investopedia.com/terms/c/catchupcontribution.asp).2
+Individuals 50 and older can contribute an additional $6,500 as a [[catch-up contribution]](https://www.investopedia.com/terms/c/catchupcontribution.asp).2

-Withdrawals of any contributions and earnings are not taxed as long as the withdrawal is a [qualified distribution](https://www.investopedia.com/terms/q/qualifieddistribution.asp), which means certain criteria must be met.
+Withdrawals of any contributions and earnings are not taxed as long as the withdrawal is a [[qualified distribution]](https://www.investopedia.com/terms/q/qualifieddistribution.asp), which means certain criteria must be met.
 First, the Roth 401(k) account must have been held for at least five years.
 Additionally, the withdrawal must have occurred on the account of a disability, on or after the death of an account owner, or when an account holder reaches at least age 59½.3

 Distributions are required for those at least 72 years old (70½ before January 1, 2020) unless the individual is still employed at the company that holds the 401(k) and is not a 5% (or more) owner of the business sponsoring the plan.1